TNR-Business-Solutions/CleanTNRSIte/INSTAGRAM_CONNECTION_GUIDE.md

 2. **Navigate to Instagram Section**
    - Click "Instagram" in the left sidebar (under Page Settings)
+   - Check current connection status
+   - If @tnrbusinesssolutions is connected, disconnect it first
    - You should see "Connect Account" button

-3. **Connect Your Instagram Account**
+3. **Connect Your ACTIVE Instagram Account**
    - Click "Connect Account"
-   - Log in to your Instagram Business/Creator account
+   - **Make sure to log in to @royturnertnrbusinesssolutions** (the active account)
    - Authorize the connection
    - Make sure your Instagram account shows as "Connected"
+   - Verify it shows as "Active" in Meta Business Suite

 ### Step 2: Verify Instagram Account Type